friday27/JavaDSA/Cracking/OOPConcepts.md

         * Also, private class cannot be inherited.
 Top class can be declared as private while inner class and interface cannot.
     * Protected
         * Being declared protected means it can be accessed only by the subclasses in other package or any class within the same package.
-        * Protected access gives the subclass a chance to use the helper method or variable, while preventing a nonrelated class from trying to use it.
+        * Protected access gives the subclass a chance to use the helper method or variable, while preventing a not related class from trying to use it.

 * What is a constructor?
     * Constructor is a method used to initialize the state of an object, and it gets invoked at the time of object creation.